folio-org/folio-install/runbooks/single-server/README.md

 2. Create institutional user

     An institutional user must be created with appropriate permissions to use the edge module.
-You can use the included `create-user.py` script to create a user and assign permissions.
+You can use the included `scripts/create-user.py` to create a user and assign permissions.
     ```
-    python3 create-user.py -u instuser -p instpass \
+    python3 scripts/create-user.py -u instuser -p instpass \
         --permissions oai-pmh.all --tenant diku \
         --admin-user diku_admin --admin-password admin
     ```